The “vegetarian crocodile” dies after guarding temple for 75 years in India.

 Babiya was considered divine because it was said to have never attacked a human or another animal.
 Some kids accidentally fell on the crocodile in the lake once, but the reptile did not harm any of the children.
 Children and adults frequently approach the edge of the lake to touch the reptile and gain its blessing.

-Babiya was regarded by temple authorities as a “divine crocodile”.
-One of the main offerings made by the temple is called “Muthalakku Naivedyam” (offering to the crocodile), which is mostly made of boiled rice.
-Authorities further stated that Babiya was given “Naivedyam” twice daily from the priest.
+Temple authorities regarded Babiya as a “divine crocodile.”
+They made one of the main offerings to the crocodile called “Muthalakku Naivedyam,” which primarily consisted of boiled rice.
+Additionally, authorities stated that the priest provided Babiya with “Naivedyam” twice daily.
 They believe that Babiya was a strict vegetarian who mostly ate offerings from the temple.
 Despite the fact that the pond is home to several fish and turtles, the vegetarian crocodile didn’t consume them.

 Demise and Funeral

-The divine Babiya was found dead on the night of October 9, 2022, after guarding the temple for nearly eight decades.
+People found the divine Babiya dead on the night of October 9, 2022, after the crocodile had guarded the temple for nearly eight decades.
 A veterinary doctor came to the temple the next morning and examined it.

 Babiya was kept on public display inside a freezer.
 Hundreds of people paid their respects, including representatives.
-Wreaths and floral tributes were placed on the crocodile.
-The last rites of the crocodile were performed as per Hindu customs and tantric rituals.
-During the rites, Sahasranama was chanted.
-The crocodile was buried in a place that would allow for future monument construction.
+People placed wreaths and floral tributes on the crocodile, performing the last rites of the animal according to Hindu customs and tantric rituals.
+Chanting the Sahasranama, they buried the crocodile in a location suitable for future monument construction.

 Temple authorities believe another crocodile will now appear in her place.
 That is what has been happening for centuries, and it will happen again.